frankbardon/becoming/Age-of-Rage.md

 Breaking away from it all, I'll stop at nothing to save face (Who is to blame?)
 Despite the way it may seem
-I've become so much more than I thought I could be
+I've become so much more than I ever thought I could be